m8rex/rumbas/README.md

 - inline in the yaml,
 - in a separate html file (Recommended for larger htmls) - The value of the yaml field should then equal `file:<path to filename in questions folder>`
-  This is will also be possible for the description of functions
+  This will also be possible for the description of functions

 Functions can be specified by just a filename: